gruntwork-io/docs/docs/pipelines/tutorial/index.md

 After you create the PR, GitHub Actions will automatically run the workflow defined in `pipelines.yml`.
 Once complete, pipelines will add a comment to the PR with a link to the workflow logs, click the link see the output of the `terragrunt plan` action that ran as a result of your changes.

-If you the `plan` output looks as expected, you are ready to merge your PR and create the S3 bucket.
+If the `plan` output looks as expected, you are ready to merge your PR and create the S3 bucket.
 Click the `Merge pull request` button to merge the pull request.
 On merge, pipelines will run an `apply` action to provision the S3 bucket.
 You can find the Workflow run associated with the merged PR by navigating to the `main` branch on your PR and clicking on the Check Run icon at the top of the file explorer, then clicking `details` next to the pipelines workflow.
 This will take you to the `dispatch` job for pipelines, which contains a link to the workflow run in `infrastructure-pipelines` where you can see the output of your pipelines run.

 Congratulations!
 You've just used Gruntwork Pipelines and a GitOps workflow to provision resources in AWS.